 Visit the Gordon Bay Park, where great family camping and fishing awaits you on the shores of Lake Cowichan.
 The park is north of Duncan on south Vancouver Island.
 There are many campsites for you to camp in and a wonderful beach area.
 During the summer months, the lake is warm and inviting, great beaches and great picnic and camping opportunities.
 The Lake Cowichan area boasts the highest average annual temperature in Canada.

 There are quite a few hiking and biking trails located in this small park with unparalleled views.
-Hikers can see a variety of wildlife and birds, including juncos, stellar jays, chestnut backed chickadees, common mergansers and plenty of ducks.
-During the spring months, the park has an amazing display of wildflowers that will simple take your breath away, best time to see the display is in the months of April through June, this is a sight not to be missed.
+Hikers can see a variety of wildlife and birds, including juncos, stellar jays, chestnut-backed chickadees, common mergansers and plenty of ducks.
+During the spring months, the park has an amazing display of wildflowers that will simply take your breath away, the best time to see the display is in the months of April through June, this is a sight not to be missed.